 The city currently inspects rental units in single-dwelling zoning districts for their rental inspection program.
-Discussions to expand the program to include all rental units regardless of zoning district, that are 50 years or older have recently been held but not implemented.
-(Policy 3.4.1.A and Policy 3.4.1.B)
+Discussions to expand the program have recently been held but not implemented.
+(Policy 3.1.4.1.A and Policy 3.1.4.1.B)

-Support the expansion of the rental registration and inspection program to address areas of blight and demolition by neglect in the planning area include all rental units in the city that are 50 years or older.
+Support the expansion of the rental registration and inspection program to address areas of blight and demolition by neglect in the planning area.